 First Year Welcome Week

 The University Honors Program established the Honors Welcome Week initiative in 2006 as part of our movement toward enhancing the goals of an Honors Living Learning Community.
-Honors Welcome Week is characterized by a series of linked events that bring together various on-campus members of our Honors community for the common goal of welcoming new students to campus.
+Honors Welcome Week is characterized by a series of linked events that bring together various on-campus members of our Honors community for the common goal of welcoming new students to campus and introducing them to the opportunities and challenges of an Honors university experience.
+Members of the on-campus community involved in Honors Welcome Week include faculty, administrators, staff and upper-class Honors students.
 Some of these events include a social with upper-class students the night of move-in, the First Pages Faculty Panel, breakout sessions, and the Honors Induction Ceremony.
-Members of the on-campus community involved in Honors Welcome Week include faculty, administrators, staff and upper-class Honors students.
-Welcome Week introduces incoming students to the opportunities and challenges of an Honors university experience.

-Each spring, the Honors Program recognizes the importance of undergraduate research and the impact it can have on students’ careers.
-As part of our enhanced curriculum, Honors students are encouraged to conduct a Junior/Senior project in their major which is presented through a poster display.
+Each spring, the Honors Program recognizes the importance of advanced coursework and undergraduate research and the impact it has on students’ careers.
+As part of our enhanced curriculum, Honors students are encouraged to conduct a Junior/Senior project in their major which is presented at a poster display session.

 The first Annual Honors Evening began in the Spring of 2004 and continues to be an exciting event.
 Each year, students and their faculty advisors gather with the Honors community to celebrate and recognize their research.